-Acting as prey when left alone, but once attacked, continued to behave as a herd-but changed into a single, mighty predator, as amazingly as a caterpillar transformed to a butterfly.
+Acting as prey when left alone, but once attacked, continued to behave as a herd-only to change into a single, mighty predator, as amazingly as a caterpillar transformed to a butterfly.

 The old alpha urged caution, but the young alpha knew the clan was desperate.